Omelette (The Bear): Filming

+The scene between Sydney and Emmanuel Adamu in "Omelette" was the first scene that Ayo Edebiri and Robert Townsend filmed together.
+Edebiri, who told creator Storer that Townsend was her dream casting to play Sydney's dad, said, "I remember being nervous and then him showing up and being like, 'Let's play.'
+He wanted to be an actor and he was so game and humble in that way."

 Costuming

 Carmy gave Sydney chef whites embroidered with her initials as a gift before the restaurant opening.
-Designer Thom Browne confirmed via Instagram that the whites was a custom design.
-One Daily Beast column about the chemistry between Syd and Carmen commented that "a Thom Browne chef coat is basically a marriage proposal."
-Series creator Christopher Storer is a fan of Thom Browne, and Sydney wore an embroidered Thom Browne shirt on her first day and the restaurant and a different one later in season one.
+Designer Thom Browne confirmed via Instagram that the whites were a custom design.
 According to costume designer Courtney Wheeler, it took four to six months to create the chef whites, and "I'm so glad that they were able to do that.
 It's so fitting for Sydney.
 It's such a great gift and kind of shows that Carmy is believing in her, and so it connects their relationship.
 But also just for the show, for Chris, it's such a full circle moment."

 Taking after mentor Richie, Neil Fak also starts wearing suits.
 Matty Matheson's personal tailor Harry Rosen created a retro-styled brown suit and pink-striped shirt combo that costume designer Courtney Wheeler thought was intended to suggest a vintage JCPenney or Sears suit that Neil had borrowed from his dad's closet.
 Wheeler added a vintage embroidered tie purchased at Richard's Fabulous Finds in Chicago.

-Set design

-The table that Carmy and Syd screwed under was made by Chicago's Navillus Woodworks.

 Music

-The episode included songs, such as "The Day the World Went Away" by Nine Inch Nails, "Strange Currencies" by R.E.M., "New Noise" by Refused, "Come Back" by Pearl Jam, and "If You Want Blood (You've Got It)" by AC/DC.
+The songs used in "Omelette" are "The Day the World Went Away" by Nine Inch Nails, "Strange Currencies" by R.E.M., "New Noise" by Refused, "Come Back" by Pearl Jam, and "If You Want Blood (You've Got It)" by AC/DC.
+"Strange Currencies (Remix)" from 2019 and "If You Want Blood" were also used in the official trailer for season two.

-The episode opens with a blue-filtered Claire–Carmy sex scene, followed by a scene between Sydney and her father (in which she discloses that her most recent dinner was a left Twix), followed by a scene of Carmy alone in the alley behind the restaurant having a panic attack.
-In attempting to resolve his distress, "Carm tries to envision happier times with his current fling, Claire, but that only makes him spiral harder.
-And then, poof!
-All of his nerves go away the second he imagines his co-chef, Sydney, walking through the restaurant doors on her first day."
-The Pearl Jam song "Strange Currencies" plays backward during the panic attack, in garbled, disconcerting form, as the camera tracks forward to the distressed Carm, while he is consumed by thoughts of Claire and members of his dysfunctional family including Mikey (Jon Bernthal), Donna (Jamie Lee Curtis), and "Uncle" Lee (Bob Odenkirk).
-Once a memory of Sydney appears in Carm's mind, soundtrack then switches to the usual, forward-played, melodic version of the song.
-This was called the episode's, if not the season's, "most controversial" scene because of its implications for Carmy's feelings about the two women.